NicolaiRuckel/beamer-template/README.md

 A minimal beamer template that hopefully does not look like shit.
 It uses the colors of the [Lucius color scheme](https://github.com/jonathanfilip/lucius).

+It uses [latexrun](https://github.com/aclements/latexrun) for building which is included as a submodule.

 # Preview
 [![title][title-thumb]][title]
 [![outline][outline-thumb]][outline]